gresockj/bbende.github.com/_posts/2021/2021-11-10-apache-nifi-stateless.md

 ## Traditional NiFi

-As an example, let's assume there is a Kafka topic with CDC events and we want to consume the events and apply them to a another relational database.
+As an example, let's assume there is a Kafka topic with CDC events and we want to consume the events and apply them to another relational database.
 This can be achieved with a simple flow containing `ConsumeKafka_2_6` connected to `PutDatabaseRecord`.

 <img src="{{ BASE_PATH }}/assets/images/nifi-stateless/01-traditional-flow.png" class="img-responsive">

 In traditional NiFi, each node has a set of internal repositories that are stored on local disk.
-The *Flow File Repository* contains the state of each flow file, including it's attributes and location in the flow, and the *Content Repository* stores the content of each flow file.
+The *Flow File Repository* contains the state of each flow file, including its attributes and location in the flow, and the *Content Repository* stores the content of each flow file.

 Each execution of a processor is given a reference to a session that acts like a transaction for operating on